SAP-samples/partner-reference-application/Tutorials/35b-Multi-Tenancy-Provisioning-Connect-ByD.md

 4. Assign the user group with the authorization for the SAP BTP application (for example, the user group *PoetrySlamManager*) to the user.

 > Note: Make sure that you maintain the same e-mail address for users in the Cloud ERP and the Identity Authentication service tenant.
 Otherwise, single sign-on and the API-led integration using OAuth SAML bearer won't work.

+## Remarks and Troubleshooting

+If you need more information on how to trace and debug your application with ERP integration, go to the section on [testing and troubleshooting](32-Test-Trace-Debug-ERP.md).
+If you're looking for more information on the ERP integration of Poetry Slam Manager, take the [guided tour of the ERP integration](31-Guided-Tour-ERP-Integration.md).